Smoking in pregnancy

 - look and feel healthier.

-Free, local professional help and support is now available on the NHS to help you stop smoking.
+Free support is now available on the NHS in Southampton to help you stop smoking.
 Pregnant women can now be given nicotine replacement therapy which includes patches, gum and lozenges.
 We can also help with advice, information and support with e-cigarettes (vapes) during your pregnancy.

 Cutting down may actually increase smoking because your body will try to get enough nicotine from the ones left.
 Smokers who cut down draw longer, harder and deeper on each cigarette and so more harmful chemicals may actually reach the baby.
 The only safe thing to do for yourself and your baby is to stop.